SHARE THIS REPORT

 When respondents said their company would be increasing spending, they expected investments to go primarily toward security applications and systems.

 Correlate these IT Infrastructure findings with the lack of expressed confidence in combating security risks and the potential impact to businesses gets even scarier.
 IT Infrastructure and Security are the lowest ranking confidence categories measured.
 Technology is advancing, as are the expectations around availability and the need to continually improve security positioning.
 Everyone is focused on getting more efficient and trying to do more with less.
-If ITDMs truly feel like they are not investing enough in their infrastructure to help guarantee that it remains it remains secure and highly available, then they should be looking to consume these IT needs as cloud services from larger service providers that are committed to making these investments on their behalf.Jonathan McCormick
+If ITDMs truly feel like they are not investing enough in their infrastructure to help guarantee that it remains secure and highly available, then they should be looking to consume these IT needs as cloud services from larger service providers that are committed to making these investments on their behalf.Jonathan McCormick

 IT pros expressed modest confidence in their ability to hire and maintain a skilled IT workforce—receiving an IT Confidence Score of 7.4 (slightly above the overall 2016 Index average).
 Roughly one-third of respondents said they felt more confident now than they did last year.